 The second important factor that influences your ability to purchase a home is the amount of debt that you have.
 Your lender will analyze the amount of money you need to pay your debt each month and compare that to the income that you get — this is called the debt-to-income ratio, or DTI.

 If you have a lot of debt, it shows that your spending habits are not as disciplined as they should be.
 Lenders want to see that a good portion of your income is not tied up in your bills.
 When they are deciding on your mortgage, they’ll want to make sure that you can afford the payments, and if you’re making a lot of monthly payments to creditors, it’s going to be harder for you to make those payments.
-So, if you want to buy a home, and you have a lot of debt, start working on paying it down as soon as you can.
+So, if you want to buy a home, and you have a lot of debt, start working on paying down your debt as soon as you can.
 It might require some sacrifices, but in the end, it will be worth it.

 The maximum DTI ratio varies by the mortgage lender, loan program, and investor’s requirements, but the number generally ranges between 40-50%.
 If your DTI ratio is too high, it could disqualify you from accessing some of the more favorable loan programs.